stanley-fork/WFGY/TensionUniverse/BlackHole/Q005_abc_conjecture.md

 3. A template for hybrid encodings.

    * The underlying objects are discrete integers and primes.
-   * The effective summaries used for tension measurement are continuous quantities such as logarithmic heights and averaged qualities.
+   * The effective summaries used for tension measurement are continuous quantities such as logarithmic heights and averaged or quantile based qualities.

+Q005 therefore serves as the Diophantine consistency template inside the Tension Universe.

 ### References

 1. J. H. Silverman, “The Arithmetic of Elliptic Curves”, 2nd edition, Springer, 2009.
 See the discussion of the abc conjecture and its relation to Diophantine equations in later chapters.
 2. N. Elkies, survey articles on the abc conjecture in number theory collections, describing the conjecture, examples of high quality triples, and consequences for Diophantine problems.
-3. Textbook or survey on Diophantine geometry and arithmetic, containing a dedicated section on the abc conjecture and its implications for heights and radical inequalities.
+3. A standard text on Diophantine geometry and arithmetic, containing a dedicated section on the abc conjecture and its implications for heights and radical inequalities.
-4. Standard encyclopedia style entry on “abc conjecture” in an authoritative mathematics reference, giving the canonical formulation and basic history.
+4. An encyclopedia style entry on “abc conjecture” in an authoritative mathematics reference, giving the canonical formulation and basic history.

 ---